*58 of 62 bulls sold to $33,000, av $9224

 Of the four remaining bulls, three were sold shortly after the sale.

-Yarram Park General Manager xxxxxxx Jeremy Upton was expecting solid results in the sale with the hard work his team had put in over the previous three years.
+Yarram Park General Manager, Jeremy Upton was expecting solid results in the sale, based on the hard work his team had put in over the previous three years.

 “We were thrilled with the sale, it was strongly supported by our long-term repeat buyers and it was great to see some new clients support the sale also,” Mr Upton said.

-Mr Newcomen was looking forward to bringing the bull back to his property in Ensay.
+Mr. Newcomen was looking forward to bringing the bull back to his property at Ensay.

 “I just liked him, I wasn’t expecting him to make that much money, but somebody else liked him too.”

-Mr Newcomen is a repeat buyer and has been top-priced bull buyer in previous years.
+Mr. Newcomen is a repeat buyer and has been the top-priced bull buyer in previous years.